 Spicy Roasted Chickpea Lettuce Wraps

-- 1 16 ounce can of chickpeas – drained rinsed, and patted dry
+- 15 ounces chickpeas drained, rinsed, and patted dry

-- 1/4 teaspoon of cayenne pepper less if you’re heat sensitive
+- ¼ teaspoon cayenne pepper less if you’re heat sensitive

 - Ground black pepper to taste